paulwarren/nzde/dict/H/README.md

 >  hot ...
 21. Austral. & N.Z. inf. (of a price, etc.) excessive. <i>(1982,Collins Concise English Dictionary,541</i>)

 >  <b>McGiLL</b> that's a bit hot! a protest against something unreasonable; eg `C'mon, Perce, that's a bit hot, no need for that sort of language.
 There's ladies present, in case you hadn't noticed.' c.
 1910.
 NZA. <i>(1988,Dictionary of Kiwi Slang, A,112</i>)

-## HOT

- <i>abbr.</i> High Occupancy Transport

->  Councillor Hugh Barry says taking cars off the road is an "incredible benefit" describing the ferry route as "a HOT [High Occupancy Transport] lane on the high water". <i>(Apr 1, 2004,Wellington Contact,2</i>)

->  <i>(May 6, 2004,Wellington City Magazine,5</i>) [NOTES: On the North Shore, officers use portable cameras to catch motorists illegally using the city's High Occupancy Transport (HOT) lane, which is reserved for buses and vehicles carrying more than four people.]